ibexa/documentation-developer/docs/guide/data_migration/data_migration.md

 or incrementally upgrade older projects to your new standard, if needed.
 They are a developer-friendly tool that allows you to share data without writing code.

-You can migrate your Repository data, that is Content items, as well as Content Types, languages, Object states, Sections, etc., between installations by using the migration command.
+You can migrate your Repository data, that is Content items, as well as Content Types, languages, Object states, Sections, and so on, between installations by using the migration command.

 !!! tip "Public PHP API"